Mandy Rice-Davies

 Marilyn Foreman (21 October 1944 – 18 December 2014), better known as Mandy Rice-Davies, was a Welsh model and showgirl best known for her association with Christine Keeler and her role in the Profumo affair, which discredited the Conservative government of British Prime Minister Harold Macmillan in 1963.

 Early life

-Rice-Davies was born near Llanelli, Wales, and, during her childhood, moved to Solihull, Warwickshire.
+Rice-Davies was born in Pontyates, near Llanelli, Wales, and, during her childhood, moved to Solihull, Warwickshire.
 Her father was a policeman before becoming a technologist for Dunlop Rubber, and her mother was a former actress.
 She attended Sharmans Cross Secondary Modern School.
 As a teenager she worked at Woods Farm in Shirley assisting with the horse yard there.
 She appeared older than her age and at 15 she got a Saturday job as a clothes model at the Marshall & Snelgrove department store in Birmingham.
 At 16 she went to London as Miss Austin at the Earls Court Motor Show.

 Profumo scandal

 At Murray's Cabaret Club she met Christine Keeler, who introduced her to her friend, the well-connected osteopath Stephen Ward, and to an ex-lover, the slum landlord Peter Rachman.
 Rice-Davies became Rachman's mistress and was set up in the house in which he had previously kept Keeler, 1 Bryanston Mews West, Marylebone.
 Rice-Davies often visited Keeler at the house she shared with Ward at Wimpole Mews, Marylebone, and, after Keeler had moved elsewhere, lived there herself, between September and December 1962.

 On 14 December 1962, while Keeler was visiting Rice-Davies at Wimpole Mews, one of Keeler's boyfriends, John Edgecombe, attempted to enter and fired a gun several times at the door.
 His trial brought attention to the girls' involvement with Ward's social set, and intimacy with many powerful people, including Viscount Astor at whose home of Cliveden Keeler met the War Minister John Profumo.
 Profumo's brief relationship with Keeler was the centre of the affair that caused him to resign from the government in June 1963, though Rice-Davies herself never met him.